 Well, we all know how essential is the protein for all of us.
 It is an important building block of muscle, bones, blood, skin, and many other key tissues in the body.
 Also, the human body uses protein in many other ways including to build and repair cell tissues, aid the immune system, serve as hormones and so on.

 Daily supply of due protein is imperative for a healthy life, it is even more important for bodybuilders.
-But the availability of protein in the foods is limited; it is even scarce for vegetarians as main sources of protein are the meats.
-Still, not all is lost, there are few protein sources which are fully vegetarian.
+But the availability of protein in the foods is limited; it is even scarce for vegetarians as the main sources of protein are the meats.
+Still, not all is lost, there are few protein sources that are fully vegetarian.

 Let’s examine the top 6 Protein Sources for Vegan / Vegetarians.

 Tofu is a good source of protein.
-It is alternative to our paneer, which is also referred to as cottage cheese.
+It is an alternative to our paneer, which is also referred to as cottage cheese.
 It is made from soy milk and contains all the essential amino acids making it a complete protein source.
 100 gms serving of Tofu contains as many as 8 gms of protein.
 Studies have been found out that Tofu is effective in reducing the LDL, the bad cholesterol.

 Quinoa is a superfood for the protein it carries.
 It is the best cereal for breakfast.
 One cup of cooked quinoa contains a total of 222 calories including nearly 5 gms of protein.
 Quinoa is also a rich source of fiber.
-Try incorporating it in your breakfast to meet your daily protein requirements.
+Try incorporating it into your breakfast to meet your daily protein requirements.